kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 3. Download [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/download/).
 You can use a Trial license until your GitHub student pack is registered.
 You can then use [the IntelliJ student page](https://www.jetbrains.com/shop/eform/students) to get a long term license
-4. Sign in to https://mattermost.kristiania.no/ and find the #pg6301 channel and send a message saying Hello
+4. Sign in to https://mattermost.kristiania.no/ and find the [PG6301 channel](https://mattermost.kristiania.no/it2023/channels/pg6301---webutvikling-og-api-design) and send a message saying Hello

 ### Step 2: Alternative 1: Use the Vite project wizard (quick start, but lots of confusing code)